BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ];
 ```

-Please not that `points` are not updatable unlike when using a `LineMesh`.
+Please note that `points` are not updatable unlike when using a `LineMesh`.
 You have to use the property `offsets` on the line instance to update the position of points.
 See below the Offsets section and the PG example Offsetting line vertices.
-However there are two public methods available on the line instance for manipulatind the points which can be useful when your are creating the line instance and the material instance separately (not recommended for most scenarios).
+However there are two public methods available on the line instance for manipulating the points which can be useful when you are creating the line instance and the material instance separately (not recommended for most scenarios).
 Both of these functions will destroy the mesh and create a new one:

 ```javascript
 addPoints(points: number[][]) // ads points to the existing ones and recreates the mesh